Holyghosts/scripts/README.md

-# scripts
+# Utility Scripts

-repo for storing utility scripts
+Repository for storing all utility scripts.
+README's can be found in each folder for applicable scripts.